 #1.
 Niagara Falls

-As for things to do, visitors over the winter months can enjoy the stunning “Behind the Falls” tour, where you get a chance to experience how powerful the waterfall is, or even take a helicopter ride over the falls.
+As for things to do anytime, enjoy the stunning “Behind the Falls” tour, where you get a chance to experience how powerful the waterfall is, or even take a helicopter ride over the falls.

 You can also combine it with a trip to Niagara-on-the-lake, just half an hour away from the falls.
 During the winter, the victorian-home lined streets get lit up with magical lights that sparkle under the snow.
 It looks like a fairytale.
-These two destinations combined are among the best places to visit in Ontario in winter.
+These two destinations combined are among the best places to visit in winter in Canada.

 Where to Stay in Niagara Falls

-Niagara falls should absolutely be top of your list of places to go in Ontario this winter.
+Niagara falls should absolutely be top of your list of winter places to visit in Ontario.
 Make the most of your time there by choosing a top-rated hotel like Marriott On The Falls.

 This stunning 4-star hotel is a perfect choice for your visit to Niagara Falls over winter, as it’s situated right next to the falls, and the spectacular views from your room will make your stay unforgettable!
 I stayed here in February, and watching the sunrise over the waterfall in the morning was such a beautiful memory.